dreamworksanimation/openmoonray/THIRD-PARTY.md

 FindTBB.cmake derived and modified from Embree.
 Original source: https://github.com/embree/embree/blob/master/common/cmake/FindTBB.cmake
-Modifed line 407 : make imported component target GLOBAL, otherwise the target TBB can be found where the component targets TBB:comp are out of scope, causing an error at line 222
+Modified line 407 : make imported component target GLOBAL, otherwise the target TBB can be found where the component targets TBB:comp are out of scope, causing an error at line 222

 LICENSE:
 ```